Adventures for all ages - kids to the elderly - around Townsville, North Queensland

 From the historic stone arch bridge, which was built in the 1930s, and for which Little Crystal Creek is well-known, you can take in some breathtaking views.
-This area, of course, is known for its the cascading waterfalls and one of the best freshwater swimming holes.
-However, if there has been a heavy rain, take some time to explore some of the smaller falls coming off of Mount Spec Road or Hervey Range as well.
+This area, of course, is known for its cascading waterfalls and is one of the best freshwater swimming holes.
+However, if there has been heavy rain, take some time to explore some of the smaller falls coming off of Mount Spec Road or Hervey Range as well.

 This one is less predictable.
 If you can find your way to the powerline track, this spot is for you.
 Access was originally through Palm Creek Eco Park, but it is hard to say if that will be an option again.
 If you do make it to this site, enjoy these incredible rockslides.
 This is surely one of the bests outdoor playgrounds.